Admission to the Master of Science in Human Resources Degree

 - If an applicant is denied admission by the GAC, the applicant may appeal the GAC’s decision to the Chair of the Department of Professional Programs in Human Services.
 The applicant’s appeal must be in writing, must set forth with specificity the grounds for the appeal, and must be directed and delivered to the Chair of the Department of Professional Programs in Human Services.
 Upon receipt of the appeal, the Department Chair will review the applicant’s file an appeal letter.
 The Department Chair will communicate his or her decision to the applicant-appellant, in writing, within thirty (30) calendar days of receipt of the appeal.

-The Master of Science in Human Resources degree has three program options with different credit hour requirements of applicable work above the bachelors degree, Human Resources (Track A and Track B) is thirty-three (33) credit hours, Criminal Justice is thirty-six (36) credit hours, and Clinical Rehabilitation and Clinical Mental Health Counseling is sixty (60) credit hours.
+The Master of Science in Human Resources degree has three program options with different credit hour requirements of applicable work above the bachelors degree, Human Resources (Track A and Track B) is thirty-three (33) credit hours and Clinical Rehabilitation and Clinical Mental Health Counseling is sixty (60) credit hours.
 Courses which may apply on the master's degree program are 5000 level courses.

 Planning the Program